RealStuff29/GoalGetters/README.md

 ### 🚀 What Users Can Do & Benefits
-Explain the core features and the benefit each provides.
+Core features and the benefit each provides:

 | Feature | Description | User Benefit |
 |:--|:--|:--|